sourcegraph/handbook/content/talent/hiring/guide_to_using_brighthire.md

 ## How our teammates use BrightHire

 - Step 1: familiarize yourself with BrightHire by watching [this video](https://help.brighthire.ai/en/articles/4168499-brighthire-101).
-- Step 2: You'll get an email invite to the platform (if you don’t see an invite, please slack Hiring to request one).
+- Step 2: You'll get an email invite to the platform (if you don’t see an invite, please Slack #Hiring to request one).
 Use the invite to log in and sync your calendar.
 - Step 3: Download the [BrightHire Chrome extension](https://chrome.google.com/webstore/detail/brighthire-extension/mbokiighkhdopgedihndpibkincpcgan?hl=en&authuser=0).
 - Step 4: Click the “Interview with BrightHire” button in your calendar invite when joining an interview.
 - Step 5: You should see your BrightHire Chrome extension pop up to help guide you.
 If you don't see it, click the puzzle-piece icon in the top right hand corner of your screen and it will show up.